involucrata & karwinskii type Salvias

 This likes a sheltered position in the garden and makes a wonderful splash of soft pink in the late Autumn /Winter months

-- S. karwinskii ‘ Redsprite’ is just like it’s parent in it’s strong upright growth form, growing to at least 3mH, it has greyish leaves but much redder flowers.
-The flowering stem isn’t as dense as it’s parent, but produces copious number of these red flowers.
+- S. karwinskii ‘ Redsprite’ is just like it’s parent in it’s strong upright growth form, growing to at least 3mH, it has greyish leaves but much redder flowers, producing a copious number of spikes of red flowers.

 - S. karwinskii ‘ Cyclamen ‘ This is a very attractive form of karwinskii, growing to approx 3mH and forming a bushy habit of growth.
 It has greyish leaves and beautiful long slender cerise flower stems.
 Another good find.